pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ### Manage channel memberships

-Set and remove channel memberships for a UUID.
+Set and remove channel memberships for a user.

 #### Method(s)